vassar-cmpu-331/parser/README.md

 **Tip** It is recommended to use the model solution for the lexical analyzer until your parser is working.
 This will allow you to focus on the parser and isolate parser bugs from lexer bugs.
+Once you've got it working with the model solution, you can begin to test with your own lexical analyzer.

 ## Bonus: Continuous Integrationg with Travis-CI